bombdiggity/kaggle-quora-nlp/README.md

 # kaggle-quora-nlp
-The trainng dataset consists of **149263** pairs of questions that have similar meaning and **255025** pairs of questions that are dissimilar.
+The training dataset consists of **149263** pairs of questions that have similar meaning and **255025** pairs of questions that are dis-similar.

 ## PV-DM & PV-BOW methods
 ### Training on unprocessed data